Two-child policy

 A two-child policy is a government-imposed limit of two children allowed per family or the payment of government subsidies only to the first two children.

 A two-child policy has previously been used in several countries including Iran, Singapore, and Vietnam.
 In British Hong Kong in the 1970s, citizens were also highly encouraged to have two children as a limit (although it was not mandated by law), and it was used as part of the region's family planning strategies.
 From 2016 to 2021, it had been implemented in China, replacing the country's previous one-child policy, until it was replaced by a three-child policy to mitigate the country's falling birth rates.
-In July 2021, all family size limits as well as penalties for exceeding them were removed.
+In July 2021, all family size limits as well as penalties for exceeding them were removed as the aging population was growing.

 Africa

 Egypt

 As Egypt faces overpopulation and high densities, the city of Cairo initiated a family planning campaign known as "Two is Enough" in 2017 to encourage Egyptian families to have no more than two children.
 By April 2021 the program managed to refer 853,643 women to family planning clinics.